-The municipality has reviewed and adopted the ICT Governance Framework on the 28 June 2019.
+The municipality has reviewed and adopted the ICT Governance Framework on 28 May 2020.
 The framework is in the implementation stage.
 The purpose of uThukela district municipality ICT Governance Framework is to institutionalize the governance ICT as an integral part of corporate governance within the Institution.
-The uThukela district municipality's Information and Communication Technology (ICT) is playing an ever- increasing role as a strategic enabler of public service delivery.
+The uThukela district municipality's Information and

+Communication Technology (ICT) is playing an ever- increasing role as a strategic enabler of public service delivery.